-To create a view with an isolation/partition key filter:
+To create a view with an isolation key visibility rule:

 - Follow the standard instructions to create a view.
 Go to Refinery and then click Create View.

 - Select the object group in the left frame, then click Next.